syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 {% tabs %}
 {% highlight c# %}
-//Creating an instance for the custom appointment class.
+//Creating an instance for the business object class.
 Meeting meeting = new Meeting();
 //Setting the start time of an event. meeting.From = new DateTime(2021, 03, 23, 10, 0, 0);